LinuxInLondon/draft-documents/code-of-conduct.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
-* Directing efforts towards a fun Meetup
+* Directing efforts towards building a outwardly positive Meetup experience for all

 #### If you say something that is found offensive, and you are called out on it:
 * Listen without interruption.